Fireworks Anxiety in Dogs

 All dogs react differently to stress so it is important that you know the signs to look out for.
 It’s obvious that a shaking, cowering dog is scared but he may hide this fear and show it in a different way.
 The dog may be uncharacteristically short-tempered so keep the children away, and explain that he is scared and needs his space.
 Other behaviours may arise so be aware of the signs that your pet is frightened.

-So how do you recognise the signs that your dog is stressed, scared or anxious?
+How to recognise the signs that your dog is stressed, scared or anxious?

 Aggression toward people or other animals.